nickschuch/marco/README.md

 #### Balancer

 These are types of load balancers.
-Currently we support "Round robin" and "First" balancers.
+Currently we support "Round robin", "First" and "Random" balancers.

 Can be passed with the `--balancer` flag.